harvester/docs/docs/rancher/rancher-integration.md

 ## Deploying Rancher Server

 To use Rancher with Harvester, please install the Rancher and Harvester in two separated servers.
-If you want to try out the integration features, you can create a VM in Harvester and install Rancher v2.6.3 or above.
+If you want to try out the integration features, you can create a VM in Harvester and install Rancher v2.6.3 or above(the latest stable version is recommended).

 Use one of the following guides to deploy and provision Rancher and a Kubernetes cluster with the provider of your choice: